Xandowski/nextjs-dashboard/README.md

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.

-- [X] - Chapter One: Getting Started
+- [X] - Chapter 1: Getting Started
+- [X] - Chapter 2: CSS Styling
+- [X] - Chapter 3: Optimizing Fonts and Images
-- [ ] - Chapter Two: CSS Styling
+- [ ] - Chapter 4: Creating Layouts and Pages

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.